Resources

 AccelPay supports fixed and rolling subscription schedules through integrations with Recharge and Skio.
 Common formats include monthly wine clubs, spirits subscription boxes, and cocktail kit memberships.
 Brands configure the frequency, contents, and pricing; subscribers manage their own accounts through a customer portal.

-Subscribers can skip upcoming shipments, pause their subscription, swap to a different product or bundle, or cancel — all through a self-service customer portal.
+Subscribers can skip upcoming shipments, pause their subscription, swap to a different product or bundle, or cancel -all through a self-service customer portal.
 Reducing friction in subscription management lowers involuntary churn and decreases the volume of support tickets the brand team needs to handle.

 Yes.
 AccelPay integrates with Klaviyo.
-Subscription data — including next ship date, pause status, and product selections — flows into Klaviyo and can be used to trigger targeted email flows such as upcoming shipment reminders, win-back sequences for paused subscribers, or upgrade offers.
+Subscription data -including next ship date, pause status, and product selections -flows into Klaviyo and can be used to trigger targeted email flows such as upcoming shipment reminders, win-back sequences for paused subscribers, or upgrade offers.

 Switching from Another Platform

 BottleNexus has a 30-day cancellation policy.
-To switch, the brand needs their Vista SKU identifiers for product linking — this allows AccelPay to map the brand's products to the correct items in the retailer network's inventory system.
+To switch, the brand needs their Vista SKU identifiers for product linking - this allows AccelPay to map the brand's products to the correct items in the retailer network's inventory system.
 The technical migration is straightforward once the SKU data is available.
+Brands should also make sure they remove their Vista/Longhorn Shopify applications.

-The four primary reasons brands switch are: (1) customer redirect — Speakeasy and Flaviar send customers to a third-party site to complete checkout, costing the brand the data and the native experience; (2) customer data ownership — other platforms retain customer purchase data, preventing brands from building first-party marketing audiences; (3) faster delivery — AccelPay's average 3–5 day delivery compares favorably to the 10+ day average on competing platforms; and (4) platform flexibility — AccelPay supports subscriptions, instant delivery, post-purchase upsells, and VIP distributor data integration that competitors don't offer.
+The four primary reasons brands switch are: (1) customer redirect - Speakeasy and Flaviar send customers to a third-party site to complete checkout, costing the brand the data and the native experience; (2) customer data ownership - other platforms retain the customer shopping experience and purchase data, preventing brands from building first-party marketing audiences; (3) faster delivery - AccelPay's average 3–5 day delivery compares favorably to the 10+ day average on competing platforms; and (4) platform flexibility - AccelPay supports subscriptions, instant delivery, post-purchase upsells, and distributor data integration that competitors don't offer.

 Yes.
 AccelPay provides hands-on onboarding support, including technical integration assistance and retailer network activation.
 For brands migrating from another platform, the AccelPay team coordinates the timeline and interim solution to minimize disruption.